Your Guide to Facial ExfoliationDecember 20, 2021

 It’s typically recommended to exfoliate two to three times a week, depending on your skin type and the type of facial exfoliation that you use.
 If you’re new to the practice, you may want to start by exfoliating the skin once a week and work your way up.
 For more on how often you should exfoliate your skin, click here.

 STEP 1: Exfoliate Your Skin

-No matter which type of exfoliator you pick — physical or chemical —, you’ll want to use them in a gentle, upward circular motion and follow the instructions on the product.
+Exfoliate after cleansing.
+No matter which type of exfoliator you pick — physical or chemical —, you’ll want to use it in a gentle, upward circular motion and follow the instructions on the product.
 Keep reading to see which products we recommend for facial exfoliation.